vatsalm1611/compresso-text-compressor-tool/README.md

 ## Algorithm Overview

 1. **First Pass:** Read the input file and build a frequency table for all characters.
-2. Use a min-heap (priority queue) to efficiently combine the lowest-frequency nodes.
+2. Use a **min-heap (priority queue)** to efficiently combine the lowest-frequency nodes.
-3. Construct the Huffman tree using the min-heap.
+3. Construct the **Huffman tree** using the min-heap.
 4. Traverse the tree to assign codewords to each character.
 5. Write the mapping table (character → codeword) and padding info to the output file.
 6. **Second Pass:** Read the input file again and write the codeword for each character to the output file.
-7. The process is fully automated and implemented in modern C++ (using streams, containers, and idiomatic code).
+7. The process is fully automated and implemented in modern C++ (using streams, containers, hashmaps, and idiomatic code).

 ---